 The Campus Mixed Use designation includes academic, research, student housing, student and support services, athletic and recreational facilities, administrative offices, service facilities, and parking.
 This category allows residential density up to 320 beds/gross acre.
-The area designated as Campus Mixed Use includes a transportation buffer along the east side of Lake Road that is intended to allow for future transportation improvements (future roadway widening).
-Proposed development in this area will need to accommodate the alignment of future transportation improvements.
+The Campus Mixed Use area also depicts the location of a future road alignment for the Campus Parkway along the east side of Lake Road that is intended to allow for future transportation improvements (future roadway widening.
+Permanent development is not allowed on the Campus Parkway right of way.